Financial aid timeline

 - Plan Ahead

 - After Your Aid Is Disbursed

 October – December

 - Begin to search and apply for scholarships external to WSU as soon as possible for the next year.

 - Begin requesting letters of recommendation for external WSU scholarship applications.

 - Begin reviewing the Association of American Medical Colleges (AAMC) website financial aid resources for medical students and financial aid resources on the American Medical Association (AMA) website.

 October – March

 - Create a federal student aid ID if you do not have one.
-The ID is necessary to electronically sign the Free Application for Federal Student Aid (FAFSA) as well as to access the National Student Loan Data System (NSLDS), which maintains information about all federal aid received at all schools.
+The ID is necessary to electronically sign the Free Application for Federal Student Aid (FAFSA).

 - Complete and file the FAFSA at fafsa.gov.
 The FAFSA is required for all awards including institutional scholarships.